Mohammad-Faiz-Dev/Flipkart-Clone-Project/README.md

 # 🛒 Flipkart Clone

-A responsive front-end clone of the Flipkart homepage, built using HTML and CSS.
+A front-end clone of the Flipkart homepage, built using HTML and CSS.
 This project recreates the basic layout and styling of an e-commerce platform to showcase frontend development skills.

 ![Screenshot 2025-06-22 184234](https://github.com/user-attachments/assets/cb64351c-1170-423a-be9e-a3791805158e)

+not yet responsive, currently working on it
 ---

 ## 📌 Features

-- Fully responsive layout using Flexbox
 - Product sections for accessories and cricket gear
 - Search bar, navigation menu, and footer
 - Clean, modular CSS with utility classes